 In 2018, I designed my own course, “Freelancing: How to Do Interviews for Blogs, Media and PR Agencies” and taught two semesters to journalist undergrads at Masaryk University.
 Around that time, I was playing with the idea of publishing a book that would teach everything about the process of arranging, preparing for and conducting interviews, as well as text, audio, and video post-production and promotion.
 “Ask Great Questions, Get Great Answers: Your Go-to Guide to Conducting Amazing Interviews” (2020) has earned really good reviews on GoodReads and is available as an ebook on Amazon and Smashwords.

 Being a huge fan of solutions journalism, I try my best to write stories that show real, hopeful solutions to the big problems we face.
-Sometimes, when I get lucky and editors accept my pitches, I write about conservation in the media.
-My articles have appeared in BBC, Mongabay, Earth Island Journal, and Sustainability Times.
+My articles have appeared in The Guardian, BBC, Scientific American, Mongabay, YES!
+Magazine, Reasons to be Cheerful, Earth Island Journal, and Sustainability Times.

 If you want to chat about anything from interviews, nature, solutionaries, or gigs, please drop me an email at email@example.com.

 And if you are still curious, you can read an interview that the Institute of Humane Education conducted with me.